If you’re new to mushroom identification and foraging, lion’s mane mushrooms are a great place to start.

 Their distinct appearance makes them easy to spot and impossible to confuse with other, potentially poisonous, fungi.

-Here’s what you should know about identifying lion’s mane in the wild before you embark on your first foraging trip.
+Here’s what you should know about lion’s mane mushroom identification before you embark on your first foraging trip.

 What are Lion’s Mane Mushrooms?

-Hericium erinaceus is an edible mushroom known by many common names (bearded tooth fungus, monkey head mushroom, the bearded hedgehog), but most people refer to it as lion’s mane.
+Hericium erinaceus is the scientific name for an edible mushroom known by many common names (bearded tooth fungus, chicken of the woods, monkey head mushroom, the bearded hedgehog), but most people refer to it as lion’s mane.
 Often referred to as one of the healthiest mushrooms in the world, Hericium erinaceus provides an abundance of benefits for overall mental and physical health.

 What are the Medicinal Benefits of Lion’s Mane?